-ANR Alberta XPress Project- On February 12, 2020, TC Energy approved the Alberta XPress project, an expansion project on its ANR Pipeline system with an estimated in-service date of 2022.
-This project utilizes existing capacity on our Great Lakes and TC Energy's Canadian Mainline systems to connect growing natural gas supply from the WCSB to U.S. Gulf Coast LNG export markets.
+ANR's Alberta XPress project- On February 12, 2020, TC Energy approved the Alberta XPress project, an expansion project on its ANR Pipeline system with an estimated in-service date of 2022.
+This project utilizes existing capacity on our Great Lakes and TC Energy's Canadian Mainline systems to connect growing natural gas supply from the Western Canadian Sedimentary Basin (WCSB) to U.S. Gulf Coast Liquified Natural Gas (LNG) export markets.
 In 2018, Great Lakes entered into long-term transportation capacity contracts with ANR for approximately 900,000 Dth/day of aggregate capacity for a term of 15 years.
 In connection with the approval of the Alberta XPress project, such contracts have been reduced to provide for approximately 168,000 Dth/day of aggregate capacity for a term of 20 years at maximum rates for a total contract value of \$182 million starting in 2022.
-The contract contains reduction options (i) at any time on or before October 1, 2022 for any reason and (ii) any time, if ANR is not able to secure the required regulatory approval related to its anticipated expansion projects.
+The contract contains reduction options (i) at any time on or before October 1, 2022 for any reason and (ii) at any time, if ANR is not able to secure the required regulatory approval related to its anticipated expansion projects.
 Please read Note 12 within Item 1.
 "Financial Statements" for information regarding Great Lakes and ANR.

-Northern Border complaint - On March 31, 2020, BP Canada Energy Marketing Corp., Oasis Petroleum Marketing LLC and Tenaska Marketing Ventures (the "Alliance for Open Markets") filed a complaint with FERC (Docket No. RP20-745-000) against Northern Border Pipeline Company alleging that Northern Border violated Sections 4 and 5 of the Natural Gas Act, FERC policy and other regulations by (i) failing to post capacity as available on a long-term basis before entering into a pre-arranged transaction for six agreements with ONEOK Rockies Midstream, L.L.C. and (ii) structuring the pre-arranged transactions open season in a manner that denied other shippers a meaningful opportunity to bid on the capacity.
-On April 2, 2020, ConocoPhillips Company, Shell Energy North America (US), L.P. and XTO Energy Inc. (the "Indicated Shippers", together with the Alliance for Open Markets, the "Complainants") filed a second complaint with FERC (Docket No. RP20-767-000) against Northern Border containing similar allegations regarding the prearranged transaction open season.
-The Complainants have requested that FERC (x) unwind the six prearranged contracts, (y) require Northern Border to hold an open season for the capacity such that all interested parties are on equal footing and (z) direct Northern Border to cease from engaging in pre-arranged transactions where the unsubscribed capacity has not been publicly posted as generally available.
+Northern Border complaint - On March 31, 2020, BP Canada Energy Marketing Corp., Oasis Petroleum Marketing LLC and Tenaska Marketing Ventures (the "Alliance for Open Markets") filed a complaint with FERC (Docket No. RP20-745-000) against Northern Border Pipeline Company alleging that Northern Border violated Sections 4 and 5 of the Natural Gas Act, FERC policy and other regulations by (i) failing to post capacity as available on a long-term basis before entering into a prearranged transaction for six agreements with ONEOK Rockies Midstream, L.L.C.; and (ii) structuring the prearranged transaction open season in a manner that denied other shippers a meaningful opportunity to bid on the capacity.
+On April 2, 2020, ConocoPhillips Company, Shell Energy North America (US), L.P. and XTO

+Energy Inc. (the "Indicated Shippers", together with the Alliance for Open Markets, the "Complainants") filed a second complaint with FERC (Docket No. RP20-767-000) against Northern Border containing similar allegations regarding the prearranged transaction open season.
+The Complainants have requested that FERC (a) unwind the six prearranged contracts; (b) require Northern Border to hold an open season for the capacity such that all interested parties are on equal footing; and (c) direct Northern Border to cease from engaging in prearranged transactions where the unsubscribed capacity has not been publicly posted as generally available.

-The prearranged contracts range in volume from 40,000 to 269,732 Dth/day for terms ranging from 10 months to 10 years, two of which begin June 1, 2020.
-Northern Border has filed a motion to consolidate the two complaint dockets and filed its answer to the complaints on May 1, 2020.
+The prearranged contracts range in volume from 40,000 to 269,732 Dth/day for terms ranging from 10 months to 10 years, two of which were scheduled to begin June 1, 2020.
+Northern Border filed a motion to consolidate the two complaint dockets and filed its response to the complaints on May 1, 2020.